pankajspace/create-react-webpack/README.md

 # Create React Webpack

-In this repo I have created a simple React app with webpack.
+In this repo I have created a simple React app using webpack.
 Each branch contains a step to configure webpack with different features. final code is in the main branch.
 I will keep on adding branches for more features.

 ## React & Webpack setup supporting basic features to run a simple app